DBDeve/models-viewer-basic/README.md

 3. select javascript
 4. cd project-name
 5. npm install models-viewer-basic

+### in Vanilla

-6. add this tag to index.html file:
+add this tag to index.html file:
 ```
 <div id="canvasContainer"></div>
 ```

-7. add this code for default configuration
+add this code for default configuration
 ```
 import { viewer } from 'models-viewer-basic';